llvm/llvm-zorg/premerge/architecture.md

 LLVM has several flavor of self-hosted runners:
  - libcxx runners.
- - MacOS runners managed by Microsoft.
+ - MacOS runners for HLSL managed by Microsoft.
  - GCP windows/linux runners managed by Google.

 This document only focuses on Google's GCP hosted runners.